 Designer Furniture and Furnishings

 Art is one of those interior design strategies that does not have to cost a lot of money.
 In fact, it can often been a great DIY project to work on.
-They key to making your artwork become a classic is to make sure you are choosing pieces that really reflect your personality, or the personality of your family.
+They key to making your artwork become a classic is to make sure you are choosing pieces that really reflect your personality or the personality of your family.
 Jumping on a trend or simply buying posters that suit your temporary passions may not last past the next year.
-Pieces that tell a story, artwork from your childhood, or blown up photographs from your collection will always be cherished.
-The best part about artwork is that in general it's easy to move around so make sure you experiment with rooms or walls, or even take a few pieces down for awhile and let them "rest."
-And updating an older piece of art may simply require a new frame.
+Pieces that tell a story, artwork from your childhood, or blown-up photographs from your collection will always be cherished.
+The best part about artwork is that, in general, it's easy to move around, so make sure you experiment with rooms or walls -- or even take a few pieces down for awhile, and let them "rest."
+Updating an older piece of art may simply require a new frame.

 Any Design That Has Hit the 50-Year Mark

-Tufted leather sofas, Persian rugs, toile wallpaper...there are many furniture pieces and decor that have been part of home decorating for centuries and don't seem to be going away anytime soon.
-A good rule of thumb is that if a particular piece has been popular for at least 50 years, chances are it will be considered a classic and are good pieces to hang on to.
+Tufted leather sofas, Persian rugs, toile wallpaper...there are many centuries-old furniture pieces and decor that don't seem to be going away anytime soon.
+A good rule of thumb is that if a particular piece has been popular for at least 50 years, chances are it will be considered a classic, making it a good piece to hang on to.
 Not all of these pieces may be en vogue all the time.
-For example, mid-century modern design wasn't terribly popular in the 1980's, but those who held on to those original pieces are probably happy they did.
-The key to any worth-while home decor is to buy pieces that you love and keep pieces that truly speak to you.
+For example, mid-century modern design wasn't terribly popular in the 1980s, but those who held on to those original pieces are probably happy they did.
+The key to any worthwhile home decor is to buy and keep pieces that truly speak to you.